top of page

 Since September 11th, 2001, the Western world has been preoccupied with Islam and its role in terrorism.
 Yet public debate about the faith is polarized—one camp praises "the religion of peace" while the other claims all Muslims are terrorists.
 Canadian human rights activist Yasmine Mohammed believes both sides are dangerously wrong.

-In Unveiled: How Western Liberals Empower Radical Islam, Yasmine speaks her truth as a woman born in the Western world yet raised in a fundamentalist Islamic home.
+In Unveiled: How the West Empowers Radical Muslims, Yasmine speaks her truth as a woman born in the Western world yet raised in a fundamentalist Islamic home.
 Despite being a first-generation Canadian, she never felt at home in the West.
 And even though she attended Islamic schools and wore the hijab since age nine, Yasmine never fit in with her Muslim family either.
 With one foot in each world, Yasmine is far enough removed from both to see them objectively, yet close enough to see them honestly.

 Ayaan Hirsi Ali's Infidel meets The Handmaid's Tale